Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 b.
 Best Things to Do

-- Explore Ang Thong Marine Park – Day trip to 42 islands for kayaking and Emerald Lake viewpoint
+- Explore Ang Thong Marine Park – Day trip to 42 islands for kayaking and the Emerald Lake viewpoint

 c.
 Best Time to Visit